PsychoLlama/Canvas/README.md

 Same behavior as [`.width`](#widthnumber).

+## .size(Object/x, y)

+Set the width and height at once by passing an object with `width` and/or `height` properties, or pass the width and height values as parameters.

 ## .rect(Object/x, y)

 We're starting with the basics. `.rect`, as you might guess, draws a rectangle onto the canvas.
 It can either take `x` and `y` as arguments, or as an object.